thismanera/iot_forensics_project/README.md

 *(The `-C` flag is required to bypass virtualized Mininet checksum offloading errors).*

-### 5. Data Analysis
+### 7. Data Analysis

-Launch Jupyter to explore the forensic extraction notebooks:
+Launch Jupyter to explore the forensic extraction notebooks (ensure your `venv` is still active):

 ```bash
 jupyter notebook